Art History Faculty

 Alex Dika Seggerman

-Alex Dika Seggerman is Assistant Professor of Islamic Art History.
+Alex Dika Seggerman is Associate Professor of Islamic Art History.
 Prior to joining the Rutgers-Newark faculty in 2018, she held postdoctoral…

 Go to Bio